 Shopify Standard: Quick walkthrough

-Shopify standard has a slightly higher credit card fee.
+The Shopify standard plan has a slightly higher credit card fee.
 You will also miss out on multi-currency and other features.
-The standard plan is targeted towards dropshipping features.
-There are thousands of apps for customization, unlimited storage, and a 14-day free trial.
+The standard plan is targeted towards dropshipping features, but it does offer a lot of apps for customization, unlimited storage, and a 14-day free trial.

-The staff accounts are limited, but again this isn’t something you’d require as a beginner eCommerce store.
+The staff accounts are limited to 2 for most basic eCommerce plan.
 The support team provides online support via phone, email, or live chat.